How to Clean Shower Doors

 Mix a Lemon Cleaning Solution

-Lemon juice isn’t as acidic as vinegar but it smells better and still has cleaning power.
-Try this for lighter cases of soap scum build-up.
+Lemon juice isn’t as acidic as vinegar, but it smells better and still has cleaning power.
+For lighter cases of soap scum build-up, mix lemon juice and warm water together in a bowl.

 Apply the Solution, Wait, Scrub, and Dry